informatics-isi-edu/synapse-client/README.md

 the current user's home directory, or into a _virtual environment_, in order to keep it isolated from other applications.
 Unless you have a clear understanding of the differences between each type of installation, choose only one.

-##### *IMPORTANT NOTE*:

-Ensure that you select the option to add Python to PATH environment variable during the installation.

 ##### Virtual environment installation